resource-watch/slate/source/includes/concept/_geostore.md

 Both these questions imply defining the (geographical) boundaries of the question.
 In the case of regions these are often expressed as bounding polygons, however as seen in the examples above, geographic structures may also represent lines (such as the coast-line) or point (locations of power-plants).
 All of which are efficiently represented using the [Vector data model](https://www.spatialpost.com/raster-vector-data-model/)

-**Geostore**, **Geostore micro-service**, and **geostore objects** are the RW APIs way to provide users the ability to add, use, and communicate their geographic vector-data structures.
+**Geostore**, **Geostore microservice**, and **geostore objects** are the RW APIs way to provide users the ability to add, use, and communicate their geographic vector-data structures.

 A full discussion about the [ways of representing geographic vector-data](https://en.wikipedia.org/wiki/Comparison_of_GIS_vector_file_formats) is beyond the scope of this documentation, in short we have chosen to use [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) as it allows the storage of [simple geographical features](https://en.wikipedia.org/wiki/Simple_Features), and being an extension of [JSON](https://es.wikipedia.org/wiki/JSON) has concepts which are already familiar to many developers.

-***Note the conventions of this documentation are that geostore objects are data structures, for example an object that describes the boundaries of Spain, Geostore represents the entity that stores geostore objects, for example a database, and Geostore micro-service refers to the REST API for interacting with the Geostore and its geostore objects.***
+***Note the conventions of this documentation are that geostore objects are data structures, for example an object that describes the boundaries of Spain, Geostore represents the entity that stores geostore objects, for example a database, and Geostore microservice refers to the REST API for interacting with the Geostore and its geostore objects.***

 ### geostore objects